psychopy/workshops/source/translators/setUpVersionControl.rst

   - This updates your local copy (your clone) with your fork (*origin*), which was just synchronized with the *upstream* repository
   - Now all three should be identical
-- Complete steps 5a and 5b each time before you begin work on a new set of translations
+- Complete this step after the one before it, each time before you begin work on a new set of translations

-  - The reason is that other translators on your team may have changed things since you last did
+  - The reason is that other translators on your team may have changed things since you last did, making your copy out of date

 Alternative: *pull* then *push*
 ---------------------------------